 Overall, Vibe is one of the best interactive displays, take your presentation to the next level.
 This all-in-one solution is also cost-effective at the same time.

-The 55” inch Dell C5518QT is the smallest display of the Dell interactive series but offers the same 4K UHD resolution at a lower price point.
-The Windows-based Dell C5518QT doesn’t contain any built-in computer, relies on a secondary laptop or PC.
+The 86” inch Dell C8621QT is the biggest display of the Dell interactive series and offers the same 4K UHD resolution at a lower price point compared to the 86″ Microsoft Surface Hub.
+The Windows-based Dell C8621QT doesn’t contain any built-in computer and relies on a secondary laptop or PC.
 The good news is it has a compartment on the backside for Dell Optiplex Micro, without the need for a separate power cable.

 Using a separate 500-600$ USD Micro PC isn’t a bad idea as you can upgrade the computer over time, while the all-in-one interactive display will be stuck with the same PC hardware.
 Moreover, the overall setup cost is almost the same for these two types of display.

-The InGlass touch panel allows 20 multi-touch points and 4 pen input at the same time, ideal for team collaboration for up to 8 people.
+The InGlass touch panel allows 20 multi-touch points and 4 pen inputs at the same time, ideal for team collaboration for up to 8 people.
 You can draw, write text, or edit business documents with the included stylus.
-The C5518QT is a perfect fit for the business environment but also for educational use as it offers whiteboard features.
+The C8621QT is a perfect fit for the business environment but also for educational use as provides a whiteboard feature.
 Dell doesn’t include any webcam in the package, they recommend the Logitech webcam for remote team collaboration.

 The integrated 2x 10w speakers deliver excellent sound, other I/O options are an RJ45 Ethernet port along with 3x HDMI, 1x DP, 1x VGA, 3.5mm Audio IN/OUT jack, and USB 3.0 Hub.
 Dell includes a remote control and two stylus pens.